TactileNet: Bridging the Accessibility Gap with AI-Generated Tactile Graphics for Individuals with Vision Impairment: INTRODUCTION

-To address these scalability challenges, we introduce \textbf{TactileNet}, the first comprehensive digital dataset designed to train adapters for AI models that generate tactile images from text prompts or combined text and natural image inputs.
+To address these scalability challenges, we introduce TactileNet, the first comprehensive digital dataset designed to train adapters for AI models that generate tactile images from text prompts or combined text and natural image inputs.
 Given the absence of paired datasets, these models are initially trained using text-to-image Stable Diffusion (SD) models \cite{ho2020denoising,rombach2021highresolution} and later evaluated under image-to-image translation scenarios to ensure practical usability.
 This step is crucial for preserving essential structural information while omitting extraneous details like color and complex textures, which may hinder tactile perception.

-A key innovation of our approach is the integration of \textbf{Low-Rank Adaptation (LoRA)} \cite{hu2021lora} and \textbf{Dreambooth} \cite{Ruiz_2023_CVPR}, which enhance model efficiency and precision for high-fidelity tactile graphic generation.
+Our framework uniquely integrates Low-Rank Adaptation (LoRA) \cite{hu2021lora} and DreamBooth \cite{Ruiz_2023_CVPR}, enabling parameter-efficient fine-tuning on TactileNet while preserving the base model’s generative diversity—critical for handling rare objects.
 LoRA reduces computational costs by adapting low-rank parameters, while Dreambooth enables personalized training with minimal data.
 The model's ability to transform RGB images into tactile formats is validated through human expert feedback, demonstrating its potential to improve tactile graphic quality and accessibility.
 By automating and streamlining the creation process, our method allows designers to focus on refinement and customization, significantly reducing time and effort.

-The contributions of this paper are threefold: \begin{itemize} \item Introducing \textbf{TactileNet}, a consolidated dataset for training AI models tailored for tactile applications. \item Developing a novel methodology leveraging SD, LoRA, and Dreambooth to automate tactile graphic creation and editing through text, aiding tactile graphic designers. \item Implementing a web-based evaluation protocol to assess model effectiveness through expert human feedback. \end{itemize}
+The contributions of this paper are threefold: \begin{itemize} \item Introducing TactileNet, a consolidated dataset for training AI models tailored for tactile applications. \item Developing a novel methodology leveraging SD, LoRA, and Dreambooth to automate tactile graphic generation and text-based editing, aiding tactile designers. \item Implementing a web-based evaluation protocol to assess model effectiveness through expert human feedback. \end{itemize}

-\section{Related Work}
+\section{RELATED WORK}